eriksensousa/eriksensousa/README.md

 **About me**

-- 💼 Project Manager and Innovation Management Teacher
+- 💼 I'm a Project Manager and Innovation Management Teacher

 - 📈 Today I'm study Computer Engineering